 I recommend dicing the squash and sweet potato into similarly sized pieces so they cook at a similar rate.
 However, because they will be pureed together in the end, it doesn’t much matter the size or what they look like (again, aside from the side impacting the cook rate).

 Now, as all good layers of flavor, start by sauteeing the aromatics – the shallot or onion and the garlic.
 As always, begin adding your salt with each flavor layer, and don’t forget to taste test!

-Then, in go the squash and sweet potato.
-Try not to stir them too often so they get a bit caramelized, however, you will want to stir occasionally so they aromatics don’t burn.
+Then, in goes the squash and sweet potato.
+Try not to stir them too often so they get a bit caramelized, however, you will want to stir occasionally so the aromatics don’t burn.

 Alternatively, you could roast the vegetables in the oven if you love a good roasted vegetable, and then continue making the soup from there (skipping the cooking of the veggies in the dutch oven).

 Ok, so let the veggies cook down.
 Again, add a pinch of salt to layer it in!
 We’re also layering in the herbs and spices here, which allows them to infuse into the veggies for the most YUM.